samagra-comms/community/use/docs/firebase-adapter.md

 ### 1. Use UCI Internal Apis
 We can store these registered tokens in UCI & use UCI fetch api to get these tokens for notification.
 Follow below steps to do this.

-1. Register FCM token on UCI using below api:
+1. Register FCM tokens on any mobile or web application using the [firebase details of UCI](#3-contact-the-administrator).
+Add this FCM token on UCI using below api:
     ```
     curl --location --request POST 'http://143.110.255.220:8085/fusionAuth/registerUserFcmToken' \
     --header 'Content-Type: application/json' \